 That is exactly what I am going to do!

 I could have as easily called this article “On Ascetics” as it is for ascetic reasons I picked the name that I did, but not nearly as many people are familiar with that topic.
-So, I’m going to fixate on my chosen online pen name and knock on my angle on ascetics as well as describe my name in one go!
+So, I’m going to fixate on my chosen online pen name and address my angle on ascetics as well as describe my name in one go!

 Let’s start the explanation.